Well, we’ve had some excitement this week.

 Things started well after the weekend off so about Tuesday we felt like we were really cruising by the end of the day.
 Then I noticed that I had no brakes on my truck which was exciting.
 So I spent Wednesday at the mechanic getting a caliper replaced that was surely made out of some precious metal.
 But hey, you need brakes so what was I to do?

 Thursday morning we set off with the truck heavily loaded with pressure treated lumber and firewood.
-We got there and worked all day without incident so we were once again in high spirits by the end of the day.
+We got there and worked all IMG_20160225_161713865day without incident so we were once again in high spirits by the end of the day.

-The second floor porch deck was done, the roof partially framed, some rails up, etc. I wanted to cut some more firewood to haul out the next morning so we left a little early enjoying the short work day.
+The second floor porch deck was done, IMG_20160225_161730330the roof partially framed, some rails up, etc. I wanted to cut some more firewood to haul out the next morning so we left a little early enjoying the short work day.

 point I became highly offended and began to describe the situation in the wonderfully rich and colorful manner employed by submarine sailors the world over.
 In a nutshell, the situation sucked.